Victorian Certificate of Education: 2023 General Mathematics Exam 2

-It was reported in the Herald Sun (1 November 2023 “VCE maths students awarded bonus mark for exam errors”) that the VCAA decided to "... award all students who attempted the exam a correct score for the [matrix-related] question" (Q9d) that contained the error.
+It was reported in the Herald Sun that the VCAA decided to "... award all students who attempted the exam a correct score for the [matrix-related] question" (Q9d) that contained the error.

 2023 Mathematical Methods Exam 2

-It was reported in The Herald Sun (3 November 2023 "VCE test can't go the distance" and 6 November 2023 "Teachers at sixes and sevens over exam errors") that the Mathematical Methods Exam 2 contained multiple errors and a question recycled from a previous exam.
+It was reported in the Herald Sun that the Mathematical Methods Exam 2 contained multiple errors and a question recycled from a previous exam.
 One of the errors was picked up after printing, with students instructed to amend the paper (replacing the letter "m" with the word "meters" in the phrase "m per second" that proceeded a mathematical formula).
 But the other errors (including missing words that left questions under-specified) were not spotted until after the exam.
 These errors (as well as many other errors from other 2023 VCAA mathematics exams) have been listed by teachers.